boannas/BaseSystem_Frab11/README.md

 2. Operation Modes
 There are two main control modes available in the system:
     1. Manual / Jog mode
-        - Activate this mode by click the `Jog Mode`
+        - Activate this mode by click the `Jog Mode` xxxxxxxx
-        - The user manually control the `Theta` axes using a joystick.
+        - The user manually control the `Theta` using a joystick.
-        - The current values of
+        - The current values of `Theta` is displayed live in GUI
+        - The user can move `Theta` in incremental degree by input the value and select direction (clockwise or counter clockwise)
+        - The user able to control the gripper state by toggle button for both `Upward` / `Downward` and `Grip` / `Release`

+    2. Auto mode
+        - Point to Point: the user can move the `Theta` by giving value (can select for Degree or saved hole index). [can repeatable go <> back]
+        - Pick and Place: the user need to save the target holes (5 holes), this mode should input the index for pick and place, then press the `Start` button for execute the process.

+---

-### Protocal : Address & Function
+### **Protocal : Address & Function**
+---
-#### Register Address Table
+#### **Register Address Table**

 | Address   | Description   | Operation |
 |---------- |----------     |---------- |
 | 0x00      | Heartbear Protocol | Read/Write |